Real-life cases, data encryption, and testimonials using RFID and NFC technology

 Relationship with the DPP:

-- Although focused on luxury, the system acts as a digital product passport, demonstrating origin, materials, and ownership.
+- Although it focuses on luxury, the system acts as a digital product passport, demonstrating origin, materials, and ownership.

 Benefit: